-Drawing on over three decades of experience, including as a senior inside counsel and as a federal prosecutor, Mr. Dutka represents some of the world’s leading companies and their officers and directors in complex, high-profile matters in state and federal courts across the US and in regulatory enforcement proceedings.
-Mr. Dutka recently played a lead role for General Electric and its senior officers in obtaining the dismissal, with prejudice, of two federal securities class actions and in having those victories summarily affirmed by the Second Circuit.
-Mr. Dutka was also instrumental, in another class action against those same defendants, in having all Securities Act claims dismissed outright.
+Drawing on over three decades of experience, including as a senior inside counsel and as a federal prosecutor, Mr. Dutka represented some of the world’s leading companies and their officers and directors in complex, high-profile matters in state and federal courts across the U.S. and in regulatory enforcement proceedings.

 Mr. Dutka is a past Chair of the New York City Bar’s Committee on Professional and Judicial Ethics.
 In that capacity, he was responsible for the Committee’s significant ethics opinions on advance conflict waivers, corporate-family conflicts, duties to prospective clients, and legal outsourcing.
 Mr. Dutka also is a past member of the New York State Bar Association’s Committee on Professional Ethics.
-His insights into matters of legal ethics are frequently sought, both inside and outside the firm, and he often advises on the intricacies of the attorney-client privilege and the work-product doctrine as applied in complex business settings.
-Earlier in his career, Mr. Dutka was the General Counsel - Litigation for Citigroup, where he was responsible for overseeing the most important litigation involving Citigroup worldwide, including litigation to block the Citicorp-Travelers Group merger, which created Citigroup, and litigation over the merged entities’ right to the Citigroup name.
-He also was a trial attorney with the US Securities and Exchange Commission’s Division of Enforcement, where he was involved in the prosecution of several high-profile matters, including the SEC’s case against First Jersey Securities, the nationally known penny-stock dealer.
+His insights into matters of legal ethics have been frequently sought, and he often advised on the intricacies of the attorney-client privilege and the work-product doctrine as applied in complex business settings.
+He also was a trial attorney with the U.S. Securities and Exchange Commission’s Division of Enforcement, where he was involved in the prosecution of several high-profile matters.

 In 2014, Mr. Dutka earned a Burton Award for Distinguished Legal Writing for his article, “Defending 1933 Act Claims: Rewriting The Playbook After Fait v.
 Regions Fin.
 Corp.,” which appeared in the August 2013 issue of Bloomberg BNA Securities Regulation & Law Report.
 This was one of 30 articles selected nationwide as the best law firm articles published in 2013.